 Extended periods of walking on very hard floors can lead to a series of aches and pains that increase a person’s level of tension.
 Cork is a yielding material that compresses under weight but springs back to its original state after.
 This creates a comfortable, low-impact surface for walking.

-Want to Install Cork Floors in Your Charleston Home?
+Want to Install Cork Floors in Your Summerville Home?